 The great thing here is that you don’t need to spend time building these algorithms.
 There are a number of existing options available that you can plug into your systems and benefit from almost immediately.

 Technology can also play a role in quality management.
-By assessing and testing the quality of each component of your product on a consistent basis — and gathering and analysing that data — you can give informed feedback to your vendors so that they can improve their input.
+By assessing and testing the quality of each component of your product on a consistent basis — and gathering and analyzing that data — you can give informed feedback to your vendors so that they can improve their input.
 This approach to optimisation will not only improve your vendor relationship, it will also reduce the potential loss of income resulting from a subpar product.

 One of the primary advancements we’re seeing on the shop floor is automated data collection.
 Having visibility into what’s taking place — like work orders, sales orders, items in production — and what still needs to happen can make it much easier to make informed decisions throughout the manufacturing process.